Louiseskinner01/project2-the-countdown/README.md

 - Clear and consistent labels for all buttons and interactive elements.
 - Instructions and guidance within the console to reduce confusion.
 - Prominent display of results, error states, and remaining time.
-- Accessibility considerations: high-contrast colors, legible fonts, and responsive design for mobile/desktop use.
+- Accessibility considerations: high-contrast colours, legible fonts, and responsive design for mobile/desktop use.

 #### 3. Structure